BTEI Facebook Page

 NB: Those wishing to undertake their Work Experience placement in a setting with children and/or vulnerable adults will be required to undertake Garda Vetting.
 As this process can take some time you will only be assigned to modules with a Work Experience element once you have achieved your Garda Vetting.

-Is certification offered through the BTEI?
+Is QQI certification offered through the BTEI?

-Which FETAC level should I enrol for?
+Which QQI level should I enrol for?

-FETAC Level 3 (Junior Certificate equivalence on the NFQ*) is suitable for those who have left school prior to completing the Junior Certificate (or equivalent) and wish to return to education.
+QQI Level 3 (Junior Certificate equivalence on the NFQ*) is suitable for those who have left school prior to completing the Junior Certificate (or equivalent) and wish to return to education.

-FETAC Level 4 (Ordinary Level Leaving Certificate equivalence on the NFQ) is suitable for those who have completed the Junior Certificate (or equivalent) but left school before completing the Leaving Certificate.
+QQI Level 4 (Ordinary Level Leaving Certificate equivalence on the NFQ) is suitable for those who have completed the Junior Certificate (or equivalent) but left school before completing the Leaving Certificate.

 Once the BTEI office has received your Full Application and Social Welfare Form (if applicable), your name will be placed on a waiting list for the course(s) applied for.
 You will then be invited to an Information/Registration Session for the course you have expressed an interest in.
-In general, your place will be confirmed within one week of attending this session.
+In general, your place will be confirmed within two week of attending this session.

 The BTEI has built up a number of very close links with a number of partnership agencies throughout the County.
 If your local community and/or voluntary group would like to offer courses leading to qualifications in your own community you are invited to contact us to discuss same.